MangaD/dotfiles/README.md

     └── .vimrc
 ```

-Each directory is a Stow package that mirrors the file's location relative to the home directory.
+Each directory is a GNU Stow package whose contents mirror their location relative to the home directory.

 For example: